 What’s the difference between -Red -White -Hard -Soft -Summer -Winter WHEAT?

 Wheat is one of the basic dry foods that preppers keep in their food storage, and is the most common grain consumed in the United States.

-One reason that it is chosen for emergency food storage is because wheat will ‘keep’ for a very long time if stored properly (decades).
-The ‘goodness’ remains in the wheat berry until it’s time to mill it.
+One reason that wheat is chosen for food storage is because wheat has a very long shelf life if stored properly (decades).
+The ‘goodness’ remains in the wheat (berry) until you mill it (grind).

 Hard Wheat / Soft Wheat

 Soft wheat has less gluten content but is preferably used in pastries, pastas, and cereals.

 Spring Wheat / Winter Wheat

 Winter wheat is planted in the fall, it grows over winter and is harvested the following summer.
-Spring wheat is planted in the spring, grows in the summer, and is harvested in the fall.

 Red Wheat / White Wheat